 - Amend Small Nicks/Indentations

 Unlike a whetstone or a diamond stone, a honing rod will not remove a large amount of metal from your knife.
 It is really simple to use a honing rod.
 Holding it away from you at a comfortable angle, and with the knife in your dominant hand, slide it across the top of the honing rod.
 You should be gliding your knife from heel to tip across the honing rod.

 Coffee Mug Knife Sharpening

-It might surprise you that you can use a coffee mug to sharpen you knife, due to the ceramic material of the coffee mug.
-Turning the cup over, and keeping your knife at a 20 degree angle, glide the knife over the bottom of the coffee mug several times.
+It might surprise you that you can use a coffee mug to sharpen your knife, due to the ceramic material of the coffee mug.
+Turning the cup over, and keeping your knife at a 20-degree angle, glide the knife over the bottom of the coffee mug several times.
 Remember to flip your knife over to get both sides done.

 How to Sharpen a Serrated Knife

 One of the best products for sharpening serrated knives is a ceramic serrated knife sharpening tool.
-A rod-shaped item, it is tapered at one end to accommodate the different sized serrations.
+A rod-shaped item, it is tapered at one end to accommodate the differently sized serrations.

 The first thing you want to do is locate which side of your serrated knife has the beveled edge.
 The beveled edge is typically the one in which the face of the blade angles down slightly right before the serrated edge.
 This is the side you will be sharpening.

 Placing the rod in one of the serrated grooves, slice the serrated sharpening tool towards you with short strokes in each serrated groove.
 After running the serrated sharpening tool across a serrated groove, check for burrs or metal shavings.
 If you can feel a burr, you have done the job right.